marcus-o/real_time_rfsoc_phase_correction/readme.md

 # RFSoC Real-Time Dual-Comb Self-Correction Algorithm
 This repository contains a real-time self-correction algorithm for the RFSoC4x2 ( https://www.realdigital.org/hardware/rfsoc-4x2 ) board.
 The code should be adaptable to other hardware implementing similar field-programmable gate arrays.
-Two codes are provided, one works for a fixed detuning of 20 kHz (retained because it is easier to understand) and one for arbitrary detunings (supports two channel correction, adjustable trigger level, low detunings).
+Three codes are provided, one works for a fixed detuning of 20 kHz and 300 MHz bandwidth (retained because it is easier to understand), one for arbitrary detunings (supports two channel correction, adjustable trigger level, low detunings, 300 MHz bandwidth), and one for arbitrary detunings (>= 20 kHz) and very high bandwidth (2.5 GHz).

 ## Code description
 The code and its application are described in our preprint on the arXiv ( https://doi.org/10.48550/arXiv.2503.07005 ).